giliheriawan/slate/source/index.html.md

 **NICEPAY Payment Solution** is a product of PT.
 IONPAY NETWORKS that provide various electronic payment over the Internet safely without separate security device.
 Using our latest technology, we are integrated with Banks, E-wallets and other financial services via encrypted host to host connection to provide a secure and fast transaction.
+There are API two Versions of our API, allowing you to interact securely with our API using different approach. **JSON is used by API V2 for requests and responses**, including errors.
+On the other hand, **application/x-www-form-urlencoded is used for API V1**.

 Give us a shot because we are confident that we can provide you with the best Payment Solution to grow your business.

 Have any inquiry ?<br>Feel free contact us : [it@nicepay.co.id](mailto:it@nicepay.co.id).